-SECTION 1005 1205.
+SECTION 1205.
 REPEALS.
-Effective January 1, 199\, the following acts and parts of acts are repealed: [the State Partnership Act as amended and in effect immediately before the effective date of this Act].
+Effective January 1, 199\, the following acts and parts of acts are repealed: [the State Partnership Act the Limited Liability Partnership amendments to the State Partnership Act as amended and in effect immediately before the effective date of this Act these Amendments].

-SECTION 1006 1206.
+SECTION 1206.
 APPLICABILITY.

-- (a) Before January 1, 199\, this [Act] govern only a partnership formed: - (1) after the effective date of this [Act], unless that partnership is continuing the business of a dissolved partnership under [Section 41 of the prior Uniform Partnership Act]; and - (2) before the effective date of this [Act], that elects, as provided by subsection (c), to be governed by this [Act]. - (b) After January 1, 199\, this [Act] govern all partnerships. - (c) Before January 1, 199\, a partnership voluntarily may elect, in the manner provided in its partnership agreement or by law for amending the partnership agreement, to be governed by this [Act].
-The provisions of this [Act] relating to the liability of the partnership's partners to third parties apply to limit those partners' liability to a third party who had done business with the partnership within one year preceding the partnership's election to be governed by this [Act], only if the third party knows or has received a notification of the partnership's election to be governed by this [Act].
+- (a) Before January 1, 199\, this [Act] these [Amendments] govern only a limited liability partnership formed: - (1) after the effective date of this [Act] these [Amendments], unless that partnership is continuing the business of a dissolved limited liability partnership under [Section 41 of the prior Uniform Partnership Act]; and - (2) before the effective date of this [Act] these [Amendments], that elects, as provided by subsection (c), to be governed by this [Act] these [Amendments]. - (b) After January 1, 199\, this [Act] these [Amendments] govern all partnerships.